bananascript/eggify/README.md

-Super small and simple way to add the Konami Code (or a custom code) easter egg to your web page.
+﻿Super small and simple way to add the Konami Code (or a custom code) easter egg to your web page.
 Attach any number of easter eggs to any number of elements in your page.

 Usage: